Darby and Joan: Appearances as a poetic conceit

 John Darby and his wife Joan were first mentioned in print in a poem published in The Gentleman's Magazine by Henry Woodfall (c.
 1686–1747) in 1735, original title The Joys of Love never forgot.
 A Song.
 Woodfall had been apprentice to Darby, a printer in Bartholomew Close in the Little Britain area of London, who died in 1730.
 The poem was issued again as a broadsheet in 1748.
 One stanza of this poem reads:

-The apparent popularity of this poem led to another titled "Darby and Joan" by St. John Honeywood (1763–1798).
-It reads, in part:
+The apparent popularity of this poem led to another titled "Darby and Joan" by St. John Honeywood (1763–1798):

 Lord Byron referred to the old couple in a letter addressed to Francis Hodgson on 8 December 1811:

 Frederic Weatherly mentioned the couple in the Victorian era.
 His poem "Darby and Joan" concludes with the following:

 They appear also in We Have Loved of Yore from Robert Louis Stevenson's Songs of Travel and Other Verses, published in 1896: